Validating AU Microscopii d with Transit Timing Variations: Outputs From Alternative Cases

 \section{Outputs From Alternative Cases}

-The appendix lists the mcmc posteriors, O--C diagrams, corner plots, rebound plots, predicted transit times, and future (10 yrs) TTV models for P$_{d}$ = (5.07, 5.39, 11.84, 13.29, 14.06) days.
-The 12.74-day case is statistically most favored and is presented in the main text sections $\S$\ref{sec:exostrikermod} and $\S$\ref{sec:results}.
+The appendix lists the O--C diagrams, mcmc posteriors, corner plots, rebound plots, predicted transit times, and future (10 yrs) TTV models for P$_{d}$ = (5.08, 5.39, 5.64, 5.86, 6.20, 6.47, 11.9, 12.6, and 14.1) days.
+The 12.7-day case is statistically most favored and is presented in the main text sections $\S$\ref{sec:exostrikermod} and $\S$\ref{sec:results}.